Stay (Maurice Williams song): The Hollies version

-In November 1963, the song was released by British band the Hollies, whose version reached No. 8 on the UK Singles Chart.
-It remained on the chart for a total of 16 weeks.
-The song is from their debut album Stay with The Hollies.
+In November 1963, the song was covered by British band the Hollies and released as a single.
+Their version reached No. 8 on the UK Singles Chart and remained on the chart for a total of 16 weeks.
+The song serves as the title track of their debut album Stay with the Hollies.
+The Hollies' recording also reached No. 20 in Sweden.
+The Hollies' version has also been featured in various of the band's compilation albums, including Hollies' Greatest (1968), 20 Golden Greats (1978) and Clarke, Hicks & Nash Years (2011).